lynnfaraday/ruhoh.rb/README.md

 **Broken by Ruhoh 2.1 redesign.
 Investigating.**

 Give widgets access to the current *post* and global site config.

-## Popeye Gallery Widget
-In progess.

-TODO:  How to organize scripts, stylesheets, extension method

 ## Comments Count Widget